New study suggests benefits of colonoscopies may be overestimated - NewsBreak

 The trial participants were randomly assigned to receive invitations to receive colonoscopies or standard care without the screening.

-An 18 percent reduction in the risk of colorectal cancer over a 10-year period was observed among those who were invited to receive colonoscopies.
+An 18 percent reduction in the risk of colorectal cancer over a ten year period was observed among those who were invited to receive colonoscopies.
 However, the reduction for the risk of death due to colorectal cancer in this same group was found to be “not significant” by researchers.

 Researchers from the NordICC trial wrote that the results were “both surprising and disappointing.”